hashicorp/vault/website/source/docs/secrets/pki/index.html.md

         <span class="param">generate_lease</span>
         <span class="param-flags">optional</span>
         If set, certificates issued/signed against this role will have Vault leases attached to them.
 Defaults to "false".
+Certificates can be added to the CRL by `vault revoke <lease_id>` when certificates are associated with leases.
+It can also be done using the `pki/revoke` endpoint.
+However, when lease generation is disabled, invoking `pki/revoke` would be the only way to add the certificates to the CRL.
-For certificates associated with leases, when the leases expire, Vault will add the certificates to the CRL.
-When lease generation is disabled, for the certificates to be added to the CRL, "pki/revoke" endpoint should be invoked.
-When large number of certificates are generated with long lifetimes, it is recommended that lease generation is disabled.
-Large amount of leases adversely affects the startup time of Vault.
+        When large number of certificates are generated with long lifetimes, it is recommended that lease generation be disabled, as large amount of leases adversely affect the startup time of Vault.
       </li>
     </ul>
   </dd>